nabzali/WebScraper_App/README.md

 **Back-End (ASP.NET Web API)**

+Created in ASP.NET core 6.

+I broke up the project into a series of folders to roughly resemble an N Tier architecture.

-A controller method to deal with API requests features methods for two endpoints, corresponding to the request from the Search component (POST request) and the history component (GET request).
+Features a controller to deal with API requests features methods for two endpoints, corresponding to the request from the Search component (POST request) and the history component (GET request).

 **Get search history to populate history data table**
 ```http